Basic-Data-Infrastructure/developer-portal/cookbook-2.md

 ### Consumer makes call with pre-authorization

-As Service Consumer, call the API of a Service Provider while being pre-authorized by an Authorization Registry.
+As Data Consumer, call the API of a Service Provider while being pre-authorized by an Authorization Registry.
 You'll need to authenticate with an Association Registry first.

 ### Get token